thehonorguard/mkdocs/docs/RoleGuide/AA.md

 Source : https://irp.fas.org/doddir/army/fm3-01-80.pdf

 This does not replace actual Anti-Air training and doesn’t grant the clearance for the role during missions.

-## Contents (we have TOC on page, do we need this?):

-Aircraft confusion
-Camouflages and markings
-MANPADS
-Aircraft
-Helicopter
-UAV
-Glossary

 ## 1. Aircraft confusion